 Recent Posts5 Ways AI Will Shape the Graphic Design Industry in 2024 Finding The Top Long Island Marketing Companies How to Get Verified on Instagram How Do I Calculate Shipping Costs?
 How Do I Start a Dropshipping Business?
 Hiring A Marketing Company Can Change Your Business Outlook!
 Confirmed: Google To Stop Showing Ads On Right Side Of Desktop Search Results Worldwide How Do You Do Facebook Marketing?
 Benefits Of Marketing With Facebook Facebook Marketing Is A Winner How to Install the Facebook Pixel In Wordpress Key to Creating Loyal Customers

 For small businesses, Facebook fan pages were platforms for broadcasting their updates and generating leads for free.
 However, with the increased competition in the News Feed, the social media giant started pulling the plug on businesses.
-Business realized that their fans were not seeing all of their updates.
+The business realized that its fans were not seeing all of its updates.